wcharliebrown/stingray/SESSION_README.md

 ## Overview

 Sting Ray now includes comprehensive session management using database-backed sessions and secure cookies.
-Sessions are stored in a `sessions` table and managed through HTTP cookies.
+Sessions are stored in a `_session` table and managed through HTTP cookies.

 ## Features